-This portion of the PAR report states the router has been invoked.
+This portion of the PAR report below states the router has been invoked.
 It displays each phase of the router and reports the number of unrouted net.
 On the same line is an approximate value in parenthesis.
 This is the timing score (number of picoseconds from meeting all timing constraints multiplied by 100) at this phase of the router.
 The next line provides the runtime since starting PAR.
-In this example, after phase 6, the router was able to route the entire design and meet all timing constraints.
-The "(0)" indicates all timing constraints were met.